Dear Northwood Families,

 As we progress through the school year each subsequent character trait will build on the previous ones.
 Our goal is to help students learn that making the effort, 100%, is what counts most of all.
 “When trying your best, success comes your way.”

-All the help from home to reinforce these character traits and to discuss what these attributes look like for adults as well as children will help our teachers make it a consistent, valuable program for our Northwood Elementary students.
-Our hope is that the program will continue through their lives to help them realize their full potential.
+All the help from home to reinforce these character traits and to discuss what these attributes look like for adults as well as children will help our staff make it a consistent, valuable program for our Northwood Elementary students.
+Our hope is that the program will continue through their lives.

-I look forward to working with all of you on this exciting program to help your children achieve their personal best!
+I look forward to working as a community to help each student at Northwood achieve their personal best!

 Janelle Mazza, Principal